 The more you learn, the less you fear.

 One of my favorite things is to stand knee-deep in a stream and catch bugs with kids.
 I still do that, occasionally, when I'm not writing, speaking to students or leading teacher workshops.
-I live in beautiful Alabama with my husband, a cat (shy Annie) and a dog (hyper Piper).
+I live in beautiful Alabama with my husband, a 5 cats and a forest full of wildlife.
 During my free time, I climb trees, collect fossils, stand under waterfalls, nature journal, explore the Sipsey Wilderness or lay in a hammock and read a good book!

 Society of Children's Book Writers and Illustrators -- the organization for kidlit professionals.